Leonard Cheshire: 76 Squadron

 In August 1942 Cheshire was promoted to acting wing commander and assigned as commanding officer of No. 76 Squadron RAF, stationed at RAF Linton-on-Ouse.
 The squadron was flying the Halifax bomber, and was reforming, having suffered heavy losses and low morale.
 Cheshire and three crews that transferred in from 102 Squadron made up the core of the unit.
 The crews billeted at Beningbrough Hall.

-As commanding officer Cheshire was only to fly operations once a month unless absolutely necessary.
+As commanding officer, Cheshire was only to fly operations once a month unless absolutely necessary.
 Cheshire found it absolutely necessary several times a month.
-He would always fly on the most dangerous operations, and never took the less dangerous ops to France.
+He always flew on the most dangerous operations, and never took the less dangerous ops to France.
 As commanding officer Cheshire had no crew of his own.
-When he would fly along with novice crews he would come along as "second pilot" to give them confidence.
-With more experienced crews he would take the pilot's seat, and move the crew's regular pilot to the second pilot spot.
+When he flew along with novice crews he went along as "second pilot" to give them confidence.
+With more experienced crews he took the pilot's seat, and moved the crew's regular pilot to the second pilot spot.
 On one occasion 76 Squadron was ordered to Nuremberg, and were to cross the French coast at 2,000 ft.
 This was a very dangerous height for light flak, and Cheshire simply refused.
 With typical Cheshire obstinacy, he stated they would fly at 200 ft or 20,000 ft.

 Cheshire tackled the morale problem by ordering changes to the aircraft to improve the performance.
-He was amongst the first to notice that it was very rare for a Halifax to return on three engines.
+He was among the first to notice that it was very rare for a Halifax to return on three engines.
 There were reports the Halifax was unstable in a "corkscrew", the manoeuvre used by bomber pilots to escape the attacks of night fighters.
 Test pilot, Captain Eric Brown, was tasked with determining the cause.
 He and his flight engineer set to conduct a series of flight tests, when Brown was informed a representative from Bomber Command would fly along.
 Brown remembers "We couldn't believe it, it was Cheshire!
 We were astonished to say the least.
 I asked him not to touch the controls, and to his everlasting credit he never commented at all.
 He just sat in the second pilot's seat and raised his eyebrows at what we were doing!"